irenical/fetchy/README.md

     return gotThis == null ? serviceApi.getSomethingElse() : gotThis;
   });
 ```
+## Concepts
+Although Fetchy's API design aims at simplicity, in order to effectivelly use it as full-featured protocol-agnostic RPC framework some concepts and their naming must be first clarified.
+- Discoverer
+- Node
+- Balancer
+- Connector
+- Request

 ## Setup
 ### Registering a service
+Before calling a service it must first be registrered in the Fetchy instance.
+A service is identified by a String and should be at least registered with a Connector.

 ### Balancing service nodes

+### Connecting to a service node

 ## How does it work
+TODO: flow diagram

 ## Timeout and fallback behaviours